b13/distributed-locks/README.md

 * Destroying an object did not remove locks, ending in certain dead lock scenarios in broken scripts

 Thanks to Alexander Miehe for the initial extension and the conceptual work.

+## Sharing our expertise

+[Find more TYPO3 extensions we have developed](https://b13.com/useful-typo3-extensions-from-b13-to-you) that help us deliver value in client projects.
+As part of the way we work, we focus on testing and best practices to ensure long-term performance, reliability, and results in all our code.